worldbank/Python-for-Data-Science/June_2021_ETEC/day_3/Install_Anaconda.md

 ### STEP 8:

-Now for the final installation, click on Home on the left panel, click on Home.
+Now for the final installation, on the left panel, click on Home.
 On this page, find "Jupyter Notebook" application and click on "Install" right below it.

 ![image](images/jupyetr_install.png)